 - Performance chart of major US market sectors

-- Comparison of S&P 500, Technology & Small-Cap Technology
+- Sector and Stock Highlight; S&P 500, Technology and Small-Cap Technology

-2. Global Markets Primary Trends: Signals are up (green) for all market indexes.
-The Short-Term Trend Values are positive for all markets.
-These trends are a positive expectation on the health of the world economies not seen since 2017.
-The market’s plurality and strength bode well for a continued uptrend in world markets.
+2. Global Markets Primary Trends signals are up (green) for all market indexes except the China index (FXI).
+Even though there was some pullback last week, the green primary signals for the markets continue to illustrate the strength in the world markets.
+The Short-Term Trend Values are positive for all markets except China index.
+A key point and take-away, these trends are from a positive expectation on the health of the world economies not seen since 2017.

-Summary of Risk Signals: Long and intermediate-term risk signals are ON.
-The short-term risk signal is ON.
+Summary of Risk Signals: Long to intermediate-term risk signal is ON.
+The Intermediate-term risk signal is ON.
+The short-term risk signal has turned ON.

-It is the institutions, big money that moves the markets.
-The sectors and sector groups the institutions drive-up are where the investment profits are made during the rally.
-My scan shows the top five US Sector Groups over the last month have been Nonferrous Metals, Real Estate Holdings, Gold Mining, Mining, and Automobiles.
-What has been moving Gold Mining and Mining stocks has been the rise in metals commodities.
+It is the institutions, big money, that moves the markets.
+The sectors and sector groups the institutions drive first after a correction or consolidation will be where the investment profits are in the next rally.
+My scan shows the top five US Sector Groups over the last month have been Nonferrous Metals, Furnishings, Heath Care Providers, Drug Retailer, and Computer Hardware.
 These are investment groups to be watching.
-Worst performing groups over the last month have been Aerospace (hurt by Boeing), Diversified REITs, Mortgage Finance, Residential REITs, and Home Construction.
-REITs across the board have sold off in response to rising interest rates.
+The five worst-performing groups have been Real Estate Holdings, Travel & Tourism, Brewers, Distillers & Vintners, and Gas Distribution.

 The purpose of this newsletter is to identify the primary trend of the major global markets.
 Good market investment returns are made by investing and trading with the primary market trend.
 US market internals and worldwide markets trends point to a continued positive investment environment in 2019 and continuing into 2020.
 Conditions for support for continued uptrend: 1) Federal Reserve continues to be accommodative; 2) improvement in the Chinese economy and continued fiscal stimulus; 3) positive resolution of the US/China trade deal; 4) broader participation and strength in the small-caps.
 5) No hard BREXIT (British exit from EU).